Raymond Price (rugby)

-H. Raymond "Ray" Price (18 January 1924 – September 1988) was a Welsh rugby union, and professional rugby league footballer who played in the 1940s and 1950s.
+Harold Raymond Price (18 January 1924 – September 1988) was a Welsh rugby union, and professional rugby league footballer who played in the 1940s and 1950s.
 He was regarded as one of the finest post-war Stand-offs in the sport.

 At club level he played rugby union (RU) for Abertillery RFC, and at representative level he played rugby league (RL) for Great Britain, Other Nationalities and Wales.
-At club level for Belle Vue Rangers, Warrington (Heritage № 548) and St. Helens.
+At club level he played for Belle Vue Rangers, Warrington and St. Helens.

 Background

 Price was born in Blaina, Wales.

 Playing career

 International honours

 Ray Price won caps for Wales (RL) while at Belle Vue Rangers 1948…1953 6-caps, won caps for Other Nationalities (RL) while at Warrington in 1955 2-caps, and won caps for Great Britain (RL) while at Warrington on the 1954 Great Britain Lions tour against Australia, and New Zealand (2 matches), in 1955 against New Zealand, in 1956 against Australia (3 matches), and in 1957 against France (2 matches).

 Ray Price was selected for the Great Britain Squad while at Warrington for the 1957 Rugby League World Cup in Australia.
 However, Ray Price did not participate in any of the three matches.

 Ray Price also represented Great Britain while at Belle Vue Rangers between 1952 and 1956 against France (1 non-Test match).